BrianSipple/ember-divider-dots/README.md

     -     default: `center`

 ## Background

-Section dividers are a nice touch for many types of page layouts.
-However, there are also so many different ways to design them and even more (often-less-than-ideal) ways to implement those designs.
+Section divider "dots" are a common design pattern, and they can add a nice touch to long, content-heavy pages.

+But implementing them is tough!

+There's a wide variety of ways to approach their markup and styling, and if you want to use SVG (good for you!), the calculus for sizing and positioning gets even more involved.

+And so as simple as they seem, divider dots are often overlooked.

+That's where Ember Divider Dots comes in.
+The addon provides an easy-to-use, easy-to-configure component that generates a line of "dots" as crisp SVGs wherever you choose to place it.
+Check out usage tips and examples below!

 ## Contributing